Bonefish

 The bonefish (Albula vulpes) or bananafish is the type species of the bonefish family (Albulidae), the only family in order Albuliformes.

 Taxonomy

-Bonefish were once believed to be a single species with a global distribution, however 9 different species have since been identified.
-There are three identified species in the Atlantic and six in the Pacific.
-Albula vulpes is the largest and most widespread of the Atlantic species.
+Bonefish were once believed to be a single species with a global distribution, however 11 different species (all morphologically indistinguishable from each other) have since been identified.
+There are 3 identified species in the Atlantic and 8 in the Pacific, and Albula vulpes is the largest and most widespread of the Atlantic species.

 Distribution

-This species inhabits warm subtropical and tropical waters of the western Atlantic, and is found off the coasts of southern Florida, in the Gulf of Mexico, and around the West Indies.
+The bonefish inhabits warm subtropical and tropical waters of the western Atlantic, and is found off the coasts of southern Florida, in the Gulf of Mexico, and around the West Indies.